 Social media is ideal for both understanding potential readers and connecting with them.
-While we’re primarily dealing with the former in this post, you can read this piece on the Reedsy blog to get an idea of best practices for authors on social media.
+While we’re primarily dealing with the former in this post, you can read our piece on best practices for authors on social media.

 Facebook Audience Insights can give you incredibly detailed data on audience demographics and interests.
 By searching for people whose interests include Stephen King, we know their age and gender split, geographical location, as well as other pages they’ve liked.